jazzband/django-push-notifications/README.rst

 The app also implements an admin panel, through which you can test single and bulk notifications.
-Select one or more FCM/GCM, APNS or WNS devices and in the action dropdown, select "Send test message" or "Send test message in bulk", accordingly.
+Select one or more FCM/GCM, APNS, WNS or WebPush devices and in the action dropdown, select "Send test message" or "Send test message in bulk", accordingly.
 Note that sending a non-bulk test message to more than one device will just iterate over the devices and send multiple single messages.
 UPDATE_ON_DUPLICATE_REG_ID: Transform create of an existing Device (based on registration id) into a update.
 See below Update of device with duplicate registration ID for more details.